mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/01/config-sync.md

 {{< youtube id="yIAa5wHsfw4" title="Kelsey, Kubernetes, and GitOps - GitHub Universe 2020" >}}

 What I love about GitOps:
-- Everything-as-Code in a Git repository
+- Everything-as-Code in a Git repository: infrastructure, platform, config, policies, etc. as code
-- PRs/branches workflow
+- Git flow as the continuous deployments workflow via Pull Requests and branches
 - Continuous deployments by pulling Kubernetes manifests instead of having agent/tool pushing stuffs in Kubernetes: more secure, more centralized and way more simplified setup and control.

 Now we have the concepts, what we would like to do here is creating a Git repository ready to host the Kubernetes manifests associated to the applications I would like to deploy on my Kubernetes cluster(s).